The Vermont Statutes Online

 (C) The information requested shall not be released unless the requesting Federal Parent Locator Service agrees to reimburse the Department of Labor for the costs involved in furnishing the requested information.

 (6)(A) The Department of Labor shall disclose, upon request, to officers or employees of the Department of Housing and Urban Development (HUD) and to representatives of a public housing agency any wage information and unemployment compensation benefit information that is contained in its records with respect to an identified individual applying for or participating in any housing assistance program administered by HUD that is necessary for the purposes of determining the individual’s eligibility for benefits or the amount of benefits under a HUD housing assistance program.
-For the purposes of this subdivision, the term “public housing agency” means any agency described in section 3(b)(6) of the U.S. Housing Act of 1937 that is authorized to engage in or assist in the development or operation of low-income housing.
+As used in this subdivision (e)(6), the term “public housing agency” means any agency described in 42 U.S.C. § 1437a(b)(6) that is authorized to engage in or assist in the development or operation of low-income housing.

-(B) HUD or the requesting public housing agency shall agree that the requested information shall be used only for purposes of determining individual’s eligibility for benefits or the amount of benefits under a HUD housing assistance program and that it will comply with the provisions of 20 C.F.R. § 603.7 and the limitations on the use of the information set forth in section 904(c)(2) of P.L.
-100-628.
+(B) HUD or the requesting public housing agency shall agree that the requested information shall be used only for purposes of determining individual’s eligibility for benefits or the amount of benefits under a HUD housing assistance program and that it will comply with the provisions of 20 C.F.R. § 603.7 and the limitations on the use of the information set forth in Pub.
+L. No. 100-628, § 904(c)(2).

-(C) The information requested shall not be released unless the individual about whom the requested information relates has signed a consent form, approved by the Secretary of HUD, which permits the release of the requested information.
+(C) The information requested shall not be released unless the individual about whom the requested information relates has signed a consent form, approved by the Secretary of HUD, that permits the release of the requested information.

 (D) The information requested shall not be released unless HUD or the requesting public housing agency agrees to reimburse the Department of Labor for the costs involved in furnishing the requested information.